View the Anthropology Faculty .

 The Anthropology Program

-The Department of Anthropology at William & Mary offers a Master's and a Ph.D. program.
-The M.A. in Historical Archaeology is a terminal degree designed to prepare students for careers in historical archaeology and related professions.
-The Ph.D. program, with specializations in Historical Archaeology and Historical Anthropology, is designed to prepare students for research and teaching positions in Anthropology.
+The Department of Anthropology at William & Mary offers a Master’s and a Ph.D. program.
+The M.A. in Anthropology specializes in Historical Archaeology and is a terminal degree designed to prepare students for careers in historical archaeology and related professions.
+The Ph.D. program, with specializations in Historical Archaeology and Historical Anthropology, is designed to prepare students for research, professional and teaching positions in Anthropology.

 Students have the option of enrolling directly into the M.A.-only program, into the sequential M.A./Ph.D. program, or into the Ph.D. program.
 Applicants to the Ph.D. program must have completed the Anthropology M.A. degree, either at William & Mary or at another institution.
 Students who have completed an M.A. in a discipline closely related to Anthropology may petition the Graduate Committee to determine whether their degree may be accepted in lieu of an M.A. in Anthropology.